NCO Plastic Smart Card Banner

 Next Steps

 We will expand our data and analysis to provide real time workforce insight, strengthen collaboration across all four nations, and showcase proven practice that attracts and retains talent.
-Our work will continue to champion fairness, opportunity and inclusion so that every citizen can connect to the clean energy transition through meaningful, secure and rewarding work.
+Our work will continue to be safety focused, and champion opportunity and inclusion so that every citizen can connect to the clean energy transition through safe, meaningful, secure and rewarding work.

 The opportunity is clear and the task is urgent.
-Through shared ambition and decisive action, the plan will build a UK workforce that delivers a clean energy future.
+Through shared ambition and decisive action, the United Kingdom can build the workforce that delivers its clean energy future.

 Post-16 Education and Skills White Paper: Positive Intent and Ambition, but Questions Remain